netrunnerhq/nextjs-aws-s3/README.md

 ### 🪣 Step 4.
 Bucket configuration

-- Deploy an S3 bucket on your AWS account from the Netrunner app by logging in with GitHub and following the quickstart on [netrunnerhq.com](https://netrunnerhq.com/)
+- Create an S3 bucket inside your AWS account from the Netrunner app by logging in with GitHub and following the quickstart on [netrunnerhq.com](https://netrunnerhq.com/)

 - Enter your AWS account ID that you can find on the right top of the AWS console